♾️ My life as a plum pudding 🔆

 Every living thing on this Earth is connected to every other life form by intricately and delicately balanced webs of interrelated interconnections.

 This widespread and balanced planetary network of cause and effect has had a few thousand million years in which to become established.
+It is likely that such a type of stasis pre-exist in the universe at large, and it was a natural corollary to the formation of our Sun’s planetary system.

 We have recently discovered that our human actions – we peoples of the Anthropocene – are the cause of such network disturbance as to threaten its stability.
 This is the stability necessary for Human Beings to continue to breathe, drink and sustain ourselves in the same way as we have been since we first struck two flints to make fire.